 Offering (2024) and Clay Workshop

-As part of early conversations in the Routing Diaspora Histories project we talked about ideas of history and time as fluid and present.
-We considered fabric-based installations that moved and flowed, to be roamed through as an alternative way of experiencing history.
 Offering takes inspiration from these early thoughts and applies them to ideas of memory and personal history through textiles.
 It aims to explore how we might repurpose, shift or move through moments in our history that hold us to ransom via guilt, pain, hope, pride, shame.

 The work makes use of textiles collected, inherited, gifted and created over the last 30 years.
 Some were given to me by my father, mother, friends, alongside those made for and used in my work.
 Each of them hold a considerable emotional, often painful weight that means they have been impossible to use, recycle or give away.
 For the last 10 - 15 years these fabrics have lived in a large crate, along with many others hidden away, with the hope that moths won’t find them.